 To file a complaint you must first decide what type of complaint to file:

-- Complete, sign and date the Ethics Complaint Form, which you may download and print here.
+- Complete, sign and date the Ethics Complaint Form (found above), which you may download and print here.
 (Ethics complaints must be filed with the Board within 180 days of the time the complainant knew– or reasonably should have known—that potentially unethical conduct took place).

 - Check the Article(s) of the Code of Ethics believed violated.
 The articles are illustrated through Standards of Practice, but the Standard of Practice may only be used as support for the Article(s) being charged.
 The Article number(s) must be cited.